gw4-isambard/docs/CONTRIBUTING.md

 ### Documenting

-When adding to documentation, use `rst`.
+When adding to documentation, use reStructuredText format `rst`.

 ## Notes